crisp-oss/node-mongodb-native-cross-cursor/README.md

   })
 );

-// A shared cursor is now available you can re-use this cursor in a different worker
+// A shared cursor is now available.
+You can re-use this cursor in a different worker
 // {
 //    sessionId : "XXXXXXXX",
 //    cursorId  : "YYYYYYYY"